In This Article

-Enablers will often avoid confrontation in an effort to keep the peace.
+Enablers will often avoid confrontation to keep the peace.
 If you don’t want to step on any toes and find yourself beating around the bush a lot, it may be because you’re an enabler.
-You give them money when they ask, without asking questions about what you suspect it’ll be used for.
+When they ask, you give them money without asking questions about what you suspect it’ll be used for.
 You let them get away with abusing alcohol or drugs because you know that calling for an intervention could upset them or even drive them away.

 Being an enabler doesn’t mean you’re a bad person.
-Enablers are usually sensitive to others’ needs, empathetic, and compassionate people who want to restore the balance.
+Enablers are usually sensitive to others’ needs, empathetic and compassionate people who want to restore balance.
 That said, enablers also tend to carry false guilt, suffer from anxiety, and avoid conflict.
 In doing so, enablers permit bad behaviors.

 Here’s how to stop being an enabler:

 When an enabler stops enabling, the person with an alcohol or drug addiction may have an easier time seeking help.
+An addict's behavior may change because of this.
 Fortunately, there are treatment programs out there for them when they’re ready to make a change.

 If you know someone who needs professional help, know that treatment is available.
-These include support groups, therapies, medical treatments, and more:
+Health professionals can provide medical advice.
+Additionally, there are other treatment options that help address a loved one's addiction.
+This includes support groups, therapies, medical treatments, and more: